RShirohara/unified-webnovel/packages/repixe/README.md

 ## Syntax

-Pixiv-novel format is parsed and serialized according to [official article][pixiv-novel-syntax] and [`pixiv-novel-parser`][pixiv-novel-parser].
+Pixiv novel format is parsed and serialized according to [official article][pixiv-novel-syntax] and [`pixiv-novel-parser`][pixiv-novel-parser].